Table Of Contents

 - Test all functions and suction levels

 For optimal performance, wash your Dyson’s filters monthly.
-However, if you have pets or vacuum very frequently, consider washing them every 2-3 weeks.
+However, if you have pets or vacuum very frequently, consider washing them every 2 to 3 weeks.
 Always allow filters to dry completely (at least 24 hours) before reinstalling.

 No. Dyson specifically recommends using cold water only without any cleaning agents.
 Detergents, soaps, and cleaning products can damage the filter material, reducing filtration efficiency and potentially voiding your warranty.